timlabs/uscode/United States Code/TITLE 37-PAY AND ALLOWANCES OF THE UNIFORMED SERVICES/CHAPTER 17-MISCELLANEOUS RIGHTS AND BENEFITS/CHAPTER 17-MISCELLANEOUS RIGHTS AND BENEFITS.md

 * (b) A reserve officer who is promoted under section 14308(b) of title 10 to the grade of lieutenant (junior grade) in the Navy Reserve or first lieutenant in the Marine Corps Reserve is entitled to the pay and allowances of the higher grade for duty performed from the date given him as his date of rank.

 ### §906.
 Extension of enlistment: effect on pay and allowances
-* A member of the Army, Navy, Air Force, Marine Corps, or Coast Guard, as the case may be, who extends his enlistment under section 509 of title 10 is entitled to the same pay and allowances as though he had reenlisted.
+* A member of the Army, Navy, Air Force, Marine Corps, Space Force, or Coast Guard, as the case may be, who extends his enlistment under section 509 of title 10 is entitled to the same pay and allowances as though he had reenlisted.
 For the purposes of determining entitlement to reenlistment bonus or to travel and transportation allowances upon discharge, all such extensions of an enlistment are considered one continuous extension.

 ### §907.
 Enlisted members and warrant officers appointed as officers: pay and allowances stabilized
 * (a) An enlisted member who accepts an appointment as an officer shall, for service as an officer, be paid the greater of—